MJ Rutter's Computing Page

 - Intel's compiler and CPU selection

-- Notes on gfortran (array bounds checking and module versioning)
+- Notes on gfortran (array bounds checking, module and run-time library versioning)

 - Linux and huge pages